George Clooney, his wife Amal and their twins granted French citizenship

 Paris — Call them Monsieur and Madame Clooney.

-France's government says George Clooney, his wife Amal and their eight-year-old twins Ella and Alexander have been awarded French citizenship.
+France's government says George Clooney, his wife Amal and their 8-year-old twins Ella and Alexander have been awarded French citizenship.

 The naturalizations of the Kentucky-born star and his family were announced last weekend in the Journal Officiel, where French government decrees are published.